 Overview

-While not as mainstream as the Blum, these slides are harder to find and woodworkers know to watch out for deals that sell just the slide (and not the front clip and rear mounting bracket).
+While less mainstream than the Blum, these slides are harder to find, and woodworkers know to watch out for deals that sell just the slide (not the front clip and rear mounting bracket).

 Pros